-- The campaign contribution limit in effect for the 2022 election cycle is two thousand nine hundred dollars (\$2,900) per contributor per election. - It shall be unlawful for any candidate for any public office or for any person acting in the candidate's behalf to accept campaign contributions or cumulative contributions in excess of the maximum amount per contributor per election. - It shall be unlawful for any candidate for any public office or any person acting in the candidate's behalf to accept any contribution from a prohibited political action committee for any election. - No candidate, nor any person on behalf of a candidate, may accept contributions or funds after the candidate has withdrawn his or her nomination or after the candidate has been eliminated as a candidate.
+- The campaign contribution limit in effect for the 2024 election cycle three thousand and three hundred dollars (\$3,300) per contributor per election. - It shall be unlawful for any candidate for any public office or for any person acting in the candidate's behalf to accept campaign contributions or cumulative contributions in excess of the maximum amount per contributor per election. - It shall be unlawful for any candidate for any public office or any person acting in the candidate's behalf to accept any contribution from a prohibited political action committee for any election. - No candidate, nor any person on behalf of a candidate, may accept contributions or funds after the candidate has withdrawn his or her nomination or after the candidate has been eliminated as a candidate.